How to Teach Long Division: Tips and Techniques

 2. Box method

-While referring to the box method, kids determine their long division problem as a lack of visualization for an abstract math operation.
+While referring to the box method to how to do long division step by step, kids determine their long division problem as a lack of visualization for an abstract math operation.
 In this case, boxes help them track the relationship between multiplication and division and get the quotient.

 3. Hands-on approach

-Going for a hands-on approach is the next step in visualizing long division operations and getting a better understanding of its logic.
+Going for a hands-on approach is the next step in getting long division explained and getting a better understanding of its logic.
 By using blocks in class, you provide kids with a model to solve long division problems that explains what happens with a divisor and a dividend on the way.

 4. Real-world examples